Baryogenesis from the weak scale to the grand unification scale: Leptogenesis

-where the maximal CP asymmetry $\ve_\text{max}$ is given in Eq.~\eqref{epsmax}.
-Note that the values for $m_1$ and $\mt$ lie inside the neutrino mass window \eqref{window}.
-From Eqs.~\eqref{etaB}, \eqref{kappaf}, \eqref{numasses} and \eqref{asym} one obtains a lower bound on the mass of $N_1$, $M_1/\sin^2\beta \gtrsim 3 \times 10^{11}~\text{GeV}$, in accord with Fig.~\ref{fig:bounds}.
-Hence, an SU(5) GUT model that successfully describes the light neutrino masses also naturally explains the observed matter-antimatter asymmetry.
+where the maximal $CP$ asymmetry $\ve_\text{max}$ is given in Eq.~\eqref{epsmax}.
+Note that the values for $m_1$ and $\mt$ lie inside the neutrino mass window [Eq.~\eqref{window}].
+From Eqs.~\eqref{etaB}, \eqref{kappaf}, \eqref{numasses}, and \eqref{asym} one obtains a lower bound on the mass of $N_1$ ($M_1/\sin^2\beta \gtrsim 3 \times 10^{11}~\text{GeV}$) that is in accord with Fig.~\ref{fig:bounds}.
+Hence, an SU(5) GUT model that successfully describes the light-neutrino masses also naturally explains the observed matter-antimatter asymmetry.